alx2009/K197Display/README.md

 - Graph
 - Additional temperature measurement (with K type thermocouple)

-Holding the "REL" button for 0.5 s will show a Options menu to enable an additional measurement mode and other options, as well as data logging to bluetooth serial.
+Holding the "REL" button for 0.5 s will show a Options menu to enable the additional functions and variouis options, as well as data logging to bluetooth serial.

 clicking the "STO" button holds the value currently displayed (when the option to repurpose STO and RCL is enabled in the options menu).
 Hold mode can be entered while in graph mode, but it has no effect (currently, this may change in future revisions).
 Changing display mode cancel the holding.
 Holding only affects what is displayed, internally statistics are continuosly updated and logging to bluetooth is not affected.
 A second click exit hold.